cdgrady21/cdgrady21.github.io/_pages/talks.md

 Democracy Data - Yale

-## Organized Events/Talks
+## Select Organized Events

 EGAP 2023: Policymaker priorities and practitioner updates on important programmatic initiatives

-Year of Action 2022
+Summit for Democracy Year of Action Panel (2022)

-EL Talk Series
+Evidence and Learning Talk Series (20+ events from 2022-2024)
+-